 The good news is that smartphone, and web application technology is now providing a means to collect health data easily and cheaply- and so we hope that we will soon be able to provide robust evidence to influence the way in which this topic is understood, by clinicians and the public.

 Yes they can.
-Some people are hospitalised on a regular basis, due to hormone-related asthma attacks, crippling abdominal pain, or debilitating migraines.
-Although this is certainly not the case for the vast majority of people with a menstrual cycle, or taking hormonal medication, it is still possible, and worth checking, if only to discount hormones from the list of possible causes.
+Some people are hospitalised on a regular basis, due to cyclical asthma attacks, crippling abdominal pain, or debilitating migraines.
+Although this is certainly not the case for the vast majority of people with a menstrual cycle, or taking hormonal medication, it is still possible, and worth checking, if only to discount from the list of possible causes.

-The menstrual cycle is also a well-known ‘trigger’ or ‘worsening’ factor for a range of symptoms, and chronic ill health issues.
-So, if you find that you feel much worse at certain times in your cycle, it is definitely worth tracking your symptoms over time, and if a pattern emerges, you can take steps to better manage your hormonal health, as well as help your doctor make a more informed diagnosis.
+The menstrual cycle is also a well-known 'trigger' or 'worsening' factor in a range of symptoms, and chronic ill health issues.
+So, if you find that you feel much worse at certain times in your cycle, it is definitely worth tracking your symptoms over time, and if a pattern emerges, you can take steps to better manage your health, as well as help your doctor make a more informed diagnosis.

-Likewise, the side-effects of hormonal medications can be severe, always check your symptoms against those listed on the medication information sheet.
+Likewise, the side-effects of hormonal medications can be severe, please always check your symptoms against those listed on the medication information sheet.

 No!
 There is a difference between normal '(pre)menstrual changes' and 'symptoms'.
 (Pre)Menstrual Inflammation symptoms are defined as any recurring changes that are severe enough to limit your ability to take part in daily activities.
 It is entirely possible to significantly reduce the severity of most menstrual cycle-related symptoms, through diet and lifestyle changes alone.

 In some cases, it can also be necessary to use medications, too, since some people might have an underlying health issue that needs to be addressed (e.g. endometriosis), or need to manage symptoms whilst diet and lifestyle changes come into effect e.g. if weight loss is required.